AmitShmuel/iSearch/README.md

-### Search Engine Made for Informational Retrieval Course in Shenkar
+### Search Engine Made for Information Retrieval Course in Shenkar